Reikan69/e-beta/README.md

 Fitur yang tersedia:

--boostrap table yang userable
+- boostrap table yang userable

--pencarian data
+- pencarian data

--sorting data
+- sorting data

 ## I`m not developer of this theme.
 It`s only copy of <a href="http://wrapbootstrap.com/preview/WB0B30DGR">ace demo-template</a> from wrapbootstrap.